ConorM2710/tic-tac-toe/README.md

 1. The Code institute deployment terminal
 2. This is the link to the stack overflow article that helped me with the checking process in my project, specifically the `have_you_won` section, [click the link here](https://stackoverflow.com/questions/49160081/the-functions-for-this-python-tic-tac-toe-game-is-not-working)
+3. [Here is another link]() that brings you stackoverlfow in the python game section where I saw common problems people were having